hat-open/hat-core/docs/components/event/backends/lmdb.rst

     * optimization for latest events querying
     * optimization for time series querying
     * fragmentation of time series records based on event types
-    * in memory caching of event registration with periodic disk persistention
+    * in memory caching of event registration with periodic disk persistence
     * configurable condition rules for filtering event by their content